Click image to enlarge

 |

-View of the Oregon coastline, with Haystack Rock (far right), from Ecola Point, Ecola State Park, Oregon.
+View of the Oregon coastline looking south at Crescent Beach and Chapman Point, as seen from Ecola Point, Ecola State Park, Oregon.

 Image taken July 14, 2010.